Tanzim Hasan Sakib

-Tanzim Hasan Sakib (born 20 October 2002) is a Bangladeshi cricketer, who is a right-arm fast-medium bowler.
+Tanzim Hasan Sakib (তানজ়িম হাসান সাকিব; /bn/; born 20 October 2002) is a Bangladeshi cricketer, who is a right-arm fast-medium bowler.
 He plays for Sylhet Division in domestic cricket.

 Early life

-Tanzim Hasan Sakib was born on October 20, 2002, in Tilakchanpur village of Sadar Union in Balaganj Upazila of Sylhet.
+Tanzim Hasan Sakib was born on 20 October 2002, in Tilakchanpur village of Sadar Union in Balaganj Upazila of Sylhet.
 His father is Gauch Ali, and his mother is Selina Begum.
 He got a talent pool scholarship in the Primary Education Completion (PEC) exam from Adityapur Government Primary School, Balaganj.
 After that he got admission in Balaganj Government DN Model High School.
 He is currently studying in Islamic History and Culture Department from University of Dhaka.

 Domestic career

 Tanzim Hasan Shakib, while studying in class VIII, passed the selection at Moulvibazar District Stadium to form the under-13 national team and after completing a three-month bowling course at the Zahoor Ahmed Chowdhury Stadium in Chittagong, he was admitted to BKSP.
 While training at BKSP, he played for the Bangladesh national under-17 cricket team in India in 2016 and the under-19 team in England and Sri Lanka in 2019.
 He qualified in A cricket on 27 March 2019 for the Sports Education Institute cricket team in Dhaka Premier Division Cricket League 2018-19 tournament.

 He made his List A debut for Bangladesh Krira Shikkha Protishtan in the 2018–19 Dhaka Premier Division Cricket League on 27 March 2019.
 In December 2019, he was named in Bangladesh's squad for the 2020 Under-19 Cricket World Cup.
 He made his first-class debut on 29 March 2021, for Sylhet Division in the 2020–21 National Cricket League.
 He made his Twenty20 debut on 5 June 2021, for Abahani Limited in the 2021 Dhaka Premier Division Twenty20 Cricket League.